 Which life insurance companies offer AD&D?

-Accidental death & dismemberment is available from most companies that offer life insurance, although some only sell policies to employers who then award them to employees as a benefit.
+Accidental death and dismemberment is available from most companies that offer life insurance, although some only sell policies to employers who then award them to employees as a benefit.

 Here are a few of the insurers from whom you can purchase an AD&D policy or endorsement.

-- AIG Direct — policies available for anyone from ages 18-80; policies available for those in high-risk professions such as firefighters and police
+- AIG Direct policies are available for anyone between age 18-80 who work in high-risk professions, such as firefighters and police.

-- Insubuy — policies available to individuals or groups
+- Insubuy policies are available to individuals or groups.

-- Fabric — approval for coverage available within minutes of applying
+- Fabric offers approval for coverage that is available within minutes of applying.

-- SunLife — pays 100% of benefit for quadriplegia; 75% for paraplegia
+- SunLife policies pay out 100% of the benefit for quadriplegia.

-- Aflac — Offers accident insurance for personal use or for employees
+- Aflac offers accidental death insurance for personal use or for employees.

 Is accidental death insurance worth it?